rustwasm/wasm-bindgen/guide/src/examples/raytrace.md

 [online]: https://wasm-bindgen.netlify.app/exbuild/raytrace-parallel/
 [code]: https://github.com/rustwasm/wasm-bindgen/tree/master/examples/raytrace-parallel

-This is an of using threads with WebAssembly, Rust, and `wasm-bindgen`, culminating in a parallel raytracer demo.
+This is an example of using threads with WebAssembly, Rust, and `wasm-bindgen`, culminating in a parallel raytracer demo.
 There's a number of moving pieces to this demo and it's unfortunately not the easiest thing to wrangle, but it's hoped that this'll give you a bit of a taste of what it's like to use threads